simionsv/Getting-and-Cleanning-data/README.md

 #### Also in the repo will be necessary to add the follow documentation

-1) the R script run_analysis containing all the information
+1) The R script run_analysis containing all the information
-2) a link to a Github repository with your script for performing the analysis
+2) A link to a Github repository with your script for performing the analysis
-3) a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data called CodeBook.md.
+3) A code book that describes the variables, the data, and any transformations or work that was performed to clean up the data called CodeBook.md.
-You should also include a README.md in the repo with your scripts.
+4) A README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.